Supply Chain Management

 Under "11.
 Respect for human rights and diversity, and compliance with labor-related laws" of the Supply Chain CSR Promotion Guidelines, the Daikin Group strives to identify materials from the Democratic Republic of the Congo and its surrounding countries and recommends suppliers to procure minerals from smelters with conflict-free certification.
 In addition, in July 2013, we established our Basic Policy Regarding Conflict Minerals.

-In our air conditioning divisions, in fiscal 2016 we started an online registration system for results of conflict mineral surveys based on the latest system or tool designed by RMI*.
+In our air conditioning divisions, in fiscal 2016 we started an online registration system for results of conflict mineral (3TG: gold, tin, tantalum, and tungsten) surveys based on the latest system or tool designed by RMI*.
 This strengthens our system for surveying the procurement sources of conflict minerals.

 To ensure that Daikin does not inadvertently provide assistance to inhuman acts of armed groups in the Democratic Republic of the Congo and surrounding countries, we are taking active measures to uphold appropriate mineral procurement by raising transparency of the supply chain in cooperation with our global business partners.